BasementKrew/revelation.io/_posts/2014-06-30-golang-builtin.markdown

 //   s
 ```

 Not too bad.
 Overall compiler design and features is endless vortex of awesome computer science nerdiness that I could get lost in for hours, but for both our sakes I will wrap it up here.
-The end take away here is that these types and functions are actually implemented in the actual golang compiler, hence there documentation being in a perfectly named package of "builtin".
+The end take away here is that these types and functions are actually implemented in the actual golang compiler, hence there documentation being perfectly named package of "builtin".
 As always, any questions, comments, and additions are welcomed.

 [SO Post](http://stackoverflow.com/questions/18512781/built-in-source-code-location)